sjustesen/ScriFlow/README.md

 * Create a media library so users can share assets between projects
 * Allow authenticated users to control the canvas
 * Role-based authentication (based on go module Authority)
+* Extend Scribus to support ScriFlow (this would be huge!)

 ## Features
 to be decided